IlyaGusev/unmerge/PROPOSAL.md

-esearch Proposal: Causal Unmerging via Sparse Coding (UNMERGE)
+Research Proposal: Unmerging via Sparse Coding (UNMERGE)

 ## 1. Novelty Statement

-The core novelty of this work lies in establishing a **causally verifiable framework for model capability attribution**.
-While prior work has explored the parameter space of neural networks to identify features or abilities (e.g., "Dissecting Model Abilities with Parameter-Space Probes", 2305.14241), these methods primarily offer correlational insights.
-They can identify *where* a skill resides but do not provide a mechanism to prove this attribution through direct, surgical intervention.
+The core novelty of this work lies in establishing a **verifiable framework for model capability attribution** that allows backtracking of merged models.

 Our proposed method, UNMERGE, reframes the problem.
 We treat a model's fine-tuned capabilities, encapsulated in a task vector, as a "bill of materials" that can be decomposed into a sparse, non-negative combination of known "micro-task" vectors from a pre-built dictionary.

-The crucial innovation is the **subtractive, causal verification loop**: by identifying a micro-task's contribution (e.g., 'pandas programming'), we can subtract its corresponding vector from the model's weights and verify a precise, predictable performance drop on that specific skill, while demonstrating minimal impact on unrelated abilities.
-This moves beyond mere observation to a formal, editable, and verifiable understanding of a model's composition, which has profound implications for model safety, customisation, and interpretability.
-We are not merely dissecting; we are enabling a form of "model neurosurgery".
+It enables a controlled setting that can be a base for furure experiments.
+For instance, with causal verification.

 ## 2. Detailed Plan of Experiments

-This plan is designed to be executable on a **single consumer-grade GPU (e.g., NVIDIA RTX 3090 with 24GB VRAM)** and within a **$100 OpenRouter credit budget**.
+This plan is designed to be executable on a **single consumer-grade GPU (e.g., NVIDIA RTX 3090 with 24GB VRAM)**.

 ### Phase 1: Micro-Task Dictionary Construction